10 Things To Know About Post-Procedure Blues During Recovery

 Cosmetic surgery can cause a whirlwind of emotions, especially during the initial stages of recovery.
 Feelings of excitement, joy, and relief are all common — but so are nervousness and apprehension.
 Because of post-procedure swelling, bruising, and scarring, actual results may not appear for weeks, months, or even years after surgery.
 While plastic surgeons do their best to prepare patients for these inevitabilities, less often discussed pre-operatively is the emotional and psychological toll that elective surgery can have.

 Melinda* underwent a comprehensive facial rejuvenation three years ago, which included a facelift, brow lift, and neck lift.
-She’d done her homework and been thoroughly briefed by her doctor, UCLA plastic surgeon Jason Roostaeian, MD, but there was simply no way to prepare herself for what she encountered in the mirror in the early days of her recovery.
+She’d done her homework and been thoroughly briefed by her doctor, board certified UCLA plastic surgeon Jason Roostaeian, MD, but there was simply no way to prepare herself for what she encountered in the mirror in the early days of her recovery.
 “I was swollen and a little shocked when I looked in the mirror,” she shares. “ I didn’t look like myself.”

 During the healing process, it’s not uncommon for patients to feel uncertainty, doubt, and even regret about their procedure(s), and The AEDITION talked to board certified plastic surgeons Dr. Jason and Richard Brown, MD, about how to handle these post-surgery blues.